public class StatementWrapper

 method has been exceeded and has at least attempted to cancel

-public <T> T unwrap(java.lang.Class<T> iface) throws java.sql.SQLException
+the currently running Statementpublic <T> T unwrap(java.lang.Class<T> iface)

-recursively on the wrapped object
+unwrap recursively on the wrapped object

 or a proxy for that result.
 If the receiver is not a

-on the wrapped
+isWrapperFor on the wrapped

 object.
 If this does not implement the interface and is not a wrapper, return false.

-This method should be implemented as a low-cost operation compared to unwrap
+This method should be implemented as a low-cost operation compared to unwrap so that

-callers can use this method to avoid expensive unwrap
+callers can use this method to avoid expensive unwrap calls that may fail.
+If this method

-- if an error occurs while determining whether this is a wrapper
+returns true then calling unwrap with the same argument should succeed.isWrapperFor in interface java.sql.Wrapperiface - a Class defining an interface.java.sql.SQLException - if an error occurs while determining whether this is a wrapper

 for an object with the given interface.Copyright © 2002-2021 Windward Studios, LLC. - All Rights Reserved.
 We are Java document generation software